 Import Tariffs Affecting American and Canadian Foods

-Tariffs affect farmers, and what affects farmers affects you as a restaurant owner.
+So what does all of this have to do with the food and beverage industry?
+Tariffs affect supply availability and costs, which has a direct impact on farms and restaurant owners.
 We’ll get to how import tariffs affect farmers in a moment, but first – which food and beverage items are affected by import tariffs?

 Tariffs on U.S. food items to Canada